coleea/nextjs-server-action-example/README.md

 <img src="public/use-server-function-example-v2.png">

-- or make ts file. and add the `"use server"` statement on the first line. then this module will be collection of API Endpoint.
+- or make ts file. and add the `"use server"` statement on the first line. then this module will be collection of API Endpoint. for example

-for example

 <img src="public/use-server-module-example.png">

-in this example, `inc` and `dec` functions are API Endpoint.you don't need any configuration for routing  at all.
+in this example, `inc` and `dec` functions become API Endpoint. you don't need any configuration for routing  at all.

-you can use this functions on another server-components module
+you can use this functions on another server-components module.